Neutrollized/free-tier-gke/examples/secrets-store-csi-driver/README.md

 kubectl apply -f app-secrets.yaml
 ```

+> [!NOTE]
-**NOTE:** you can find available secret versions via `gcloud secrets versions list [SECRET_NAME]` or if you prefer the latest version, it can be set to `latest`.
+> You can find available secret versions via `gcloud secrets versions list [SECRET_NAME]` or if you prefer the latest version, it can be set to `latest`.
 The exact manifest YAML can be templated with your preferred tool of choice.

 - deploy app, referencing secret and CSI driver